 Do your research and you’ll find many days out for disabled people are available with some kind of discount.
 The Disability Grants website, for example, has a page detailing some discounted days out for disabled people.

 “Planning days out can be difficult.
 Websites such as Euan’s Guide are very helpful with lots of reviews on accessible places to go and things to do.
 This provides a host of ideas, making it a great starting point for planning an accessible day out.
 This will also give a clear idea of what’s not accessible.”
 Emma Muldoon, aka Simply Emma

-“Before you go somewhere, try researching online by visiting disabled forums (such as Scope’s community) and websites, asking if users have been to the location or venue you are heading to, this will let you know their experience and what you can expect.”
+“Before you go somewhere, try researching online by visiting disability forums (such as Scope’s community) and websites, asking if users have been to the location or venue you are heading to.
+This will let you know their experience and what you can expect.”
 Graham at TripAbility

 Accessible Countryside for Everyone is a website that highlights accessibility to the countryside and green spaces, for leisure, recreation and sport.
 It lists wheelchair walks, buggy walks, easy walks, support organisations, disability sport information, campsites with disabled facilities and more.